-As part of the review process, the Compensation and Corporate Governance Committee conducted an analysis to examine and compare the Corporation's compensation programs with a group of comparable companies to ensure the competitiveness and reasonableness of the compensation offered.
-In the 2015 fiscal year, the Corporation's compensation levels and practices were compared to those of eight companies (collectively, the "Comparative Group"), including companies with market capitalization, revenues and financial performance comparable to those of the Corporation, taking into consideration the size of the Corporation, the geographic markets in which it operates and the responsibilities of its executive officers.
+As part of such review, Hexarem conducted an analysis to examine and compare the Corporation's compensation programs with a group of comparable companies to ensure the competitiveness and reasonableness of the compensation offered.
+The Corporation's compensation levels and practices were compared to eight companies (collectively, the "Comparative Group"), including companies with market capitalization, revenues and financial performance comparable to those of the Corporation, taking into consideration the size of the Corporation, the geographic markets in which it operates and the responsibilities of its executive officers.
 The Comparative Group is comprised of the following companies:

-COMPARATIVE GROUP BSM Technologies Inc. GuestLogix Inc. Lumenpulse Inc. Mediagrif Interactive Technologies Inc. NexJ Systems Inc. QHR Corporation Symbility Solutions Inc. TECSYS Inc.
+COMPARATIVE GROUP BSM Technologies Inc. GuestLogix Inc. Lumenpulse Inc. Mediagrif Interactive Technologies Inc. NexJ Systems Inc. QHR Technologies Inc. Symbility Solutions Inc. TECSYS Inc.